 Financial Aid on Your Bill

-Student Accounts will only give billing credit for aid that has been approved by the Office of Student Financial Services, and all financial aid requirements must be satisfied before that credit will appear.
+Billing credit will only reflect aid that has been approved and all financial aid requirements satisfied.
 Outstanding requirements can be viewed online at Fish 'R' Net.

 All student accounts must be settled by the date established by the University each semester.
 An account is considered settled when it reflects a credit or zero balance.
 This can be achieved by any combination of the following: